Masniper/next-react-videojs/README.md

 - React and Next.js compatibility.
 - Support for multiple video formats (e.g., MP4, OGG, HLS, DASH).
 - Customizable options for autoplay, controls, playback rates, and more.
-- Lightweight and easy to integrate.
+- Lightweight and easy to integrate

 ## Installation